Sporting events in Italy to be halted because of virus

 “I personally believe that we have no choice but to postpone at this stage,” Japanese league commissioner Atsushi Saito said.

-The announcement to cancel the tennis tournament in Indian Wells, California, came after many players were already in the desert practicing.
+The announcement to cancel the BNP Paribas Open tennis tournament in Indian Wells, California, came after many players were already in the desert practicing.
 Qualifying matches were to begin Monday, with women’s main draw matches starting Wednesday and the men’s draw beginning Thursday.

 “We’re here and still deciding what’s next,” Rafael Nadal wrote on Twitter.
 “So sad for all that is happening around the world with this situation.
 Hopefully soon solutions from the authorities.
 Stay all well and safe.”